andrepucas/lp2_4XGame_p2_2022/README.md

 instance for each file, and return them.
-A [`MapData`] instance, at this initial stage, contains a string array with all the file lines, a name (that matches the file, without the extension), and the X and Y map dimensions, which are read right away, from the first file line.
+A [`MapData`] instance, at this initial stage, contains a string array with all the file lines, a name (that matches the file, without the extension), and the X and Y map dimensions, which are read right away.

-Improved since the first version, if the maps dimensions can't be converted at this stage, even with the new way of reading files (ignoring blank and completely commented lines), then the map's dimensions aren't saved at all, triggering an invalid map reaction later on.
+Improved since the first version, if the maps dimensions can't be converted at this stage, even with the new way of reading files (ignoring blank and completely commented lines before trying to convert), then the map's dimensions aren't saved at all, triggering an invalid map reaction later on.

 ```c#
 // If the conversion of both rows and cols value is successful.